-- CountyComm Embassy EDC Pen (Starting at $89.00): At 5.25" long, the Embassy Pen is a great medium-size pen that works well for guys with bigger hands.
-With a deep-machined knurled grip, you can user it during poor conditions or with heavy gloves.
-It's available in Stainless Steel or Brass.
+- CountyComm Embassy EDC Pen: At 5.25″ long, the Embassy Pen is a great medium-size pen that works well for guys with bigger hands.
+With a deep-machined knurled grip, you can use it during poor conditions or with heavy gloves.

-- Hinderer Knives Aluminum Hard Coat Investigator Pen (Starting at $55.00): At only 4.25" long, the Hinderer Investigator Pen has strategically placed grooves, which allow for a comfortable hold, despite it's size.
-It's available in Black, Copper, and Brass.
+- Hinderer Knives Aluminum Hard Coat Investigator Pen: At only 4.25″ long, the Hinderer Investigator Pen has strategically placed grooves, which allow for a comfortable hold, despite its size.

-- Fisher Space Pen Bullet Pen (Starting at $18.99): The cap extends the pen to full size, the rounded edges make it comfortable to carry, and it's only 3.75" long closed.
-With so many options to choose from, it's easy to see why the Bullet Pen is a best seller when looking for a pocket-friendly EDC pen.
-See all the metal and color variations here.
+- Fisher Space Pen Bullet Pen: The cap extends the pen to full size, the rounded edges make it comfortable to carry, and it’s only 3.75″ long closed.
+With so many options to choose from, it’s easy to see why the Bullet Pen is a best seller when looking for a pocket-friendly EDC pen.

 For a guy that uses a pen often throughout the day, a shirt pocket carry gives you immediate access.
 You’ll want it to be hefty enough to be comfortable with heavy use, but lightweight enough that it doesn’t weigh you down and become annoying.

-- Rite in the Rain All-Metal Clicker Pen ($14.99): Durable, a non-slippery surface, lightweight enough not to weigh your shirt down, but big enough to be used for longer-term use, the All-Metal Clicker Pen is an inexpensive refillable pen.
+- Rite in the Rain All-Metal Clicker Pen: Durable, a non-slippery surface, lightweight enough not to weigh your shirt down, but big enough to be used for longer-term use, the All-Metal Clicker Pen is an inexpensive refillable pen.
 Being a clicky pen, it makes for grabbing it one-handed easy.

-- KarasKustoms RENDER K (Starting at $60.00): Machined in Mesa, AZ, the RENDER K is a great option for shirt pocket carry because of it's cap.
-If you've experienced ink getting onto the pocket of your shirt, the RENDER K can solve the problem, and the cap only takes 1.5 revolutions to get off.
+- KarasKustoms RENDER K: Machined in Mesa, AZ, the RENDER K is a great option for shirt pocket carry because of its cap.
+If you’ve experienced ink getting onto the pocket of your shirt, the RENDER K can solve the problem, and the cap only takes 1.5 revolutions to get off.
 Use a variety of ink refills to really make it yours.
-It's available in Silver Aluminum, Raw Aluminum, Brass, and Copper.

 Clipped on your shirt

-If you don't have a pants pocket or you find pants carry too bulky, try clipping your pen on the button area of your shirt.
+If you don’t have a pants pocket or you find pants carry too bulky, try clipping your pen just above one of the top buttons on your shirt.

 In a non-permissive environment where the pen is your defense tool, a center placement leaves it accessible for both hands.

-- KarasKustoms RETRAKT, Aluminum (Starting at $50.00): One of our favorites to carry clipped on a shirt, the lightweight Aluminum RETRAKT is only 1.0 ounce.
+- KarasKustoms RETRAKT, Aluminum: One of our favorites to carry clipped on a shirt, the lightweight Aluminum RETRAKT is only 1.0 ounce.
 It takes many, many different inks, so you can have your ink AND have a durable, lightweight pen.
 The solid-metal body makes it a good pen for self defense.
-If you're looking for something heavier, it also comes in Copper and Brass.
+If you’re looking for something heavier, it also comes in Copper and Brass.

-- Fisher Space Pen Stowaway ($9.99): If you're looking for one of the smallest pens we have, the Stowaway is only 4" long and weighs an astounding 0.2 ounces.
+- Fisher Space Pen Stowaway: If you’re looking for one of the smallest pens we have, the Stowaway is only 4″ long and weighs an astounding 0.2 ounces.
 The clip can securely attach to your shirt without weighing it down.
-It's available in Black, Red, and Blue.

 On your keychain

-A keychain pen is a great place to keep your back-up option and tends to be a go-to place for a women, as locating keys within a purse can be much easier than digging around for a pen.
+A keychain pen is a great place to keep your back-up option and tends to be a go-to place for women.
+Locating keys on a keychain can be much easier than digging around for a pen inside a purse.

 Carrying a pen on a keychain can also simplify your EDC, especially when wearing thinner or lighter-weight clothing during the summer.

-- TEC Accessories PicoPen (Starting at $18.99): Available in standard Stainless Steel, Titanium, or Bronze, the PicoPen is small and lightweight.
+- TEC Accessories PicoPen: Available in standard Stainless Steel, Titanium, or Bronze, the PicoPen is small and lightweight.
 It uses a strong magnet to stay attached to your keychain, making it easy to take on and off.

 2. Decide the type of ink

-Finding the right ink type usually comes through trial and error, as ink options are seemingly infinite, especially if you carry a pen that allows for various refills.
-It's completely about personal preference, what size of refill your pen can hold, and the environment that you'll need to be using your pen in, etc. Options include:
+Finding the right ink type usually comes through trial and error.
+Ink options are seemingly infinite, especially if you carry a pen that allows for various refills.
+It’s completely about personal preference, what size of refill your pen can hold, and the environment that you’ll need to be using your pen in, etc. Options include: